xamfoo/isojs/README.md

 The package parses all files ending with `.isojs` into ASTs (abstract syntax tree) with `esprima`.
 Wrapped nodes are replaced or removed, then the ASTs are parsed back into javascript with `escodegen`.
+Source maps are also generated so that line numbers matches when debugging.

 ## Unsupported